bethanyalicehall/memory-final/README.md

 ### Languages
 - [HTML5](https://en.wikipedia.org/wiki/HTML5) - a markup language used for presenting and structuring content.
 - [CSS3](https://en.wikipedia.org/wiki/CSS) - stylesheet language for adding style.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - language used to created dynamic and interactive programmes

 ### Programs and websites
 - [GitHub](https://github.com/) - to host the repository, and then deploy to GitHub pages.